deargle/deargle.github.io/_security_assignments/lab_security_onion.md

 In this section, you’ll examine the network traffic for a Windows VM that browsed to a compromised website that in turn referred the Windows VM to a server that delivered malware to the Windows VM.
 You’ll use Squert and Wireshark to investigate these events.

-1. Navigate to the /data/cases/case.pcap file and run the following command (available [here](https://daveeargle.com/class/cu/mgmt4250/case.pcap) if you don't already have it).
+1. Navigate to the `/data/cases/` directory, where `case.pcap` is found (available [here](https://daveeargle.com/class/cu/mgmt4250/case.pcap) if you don't already have it).
+Run the following command.

         sudo tcpreplay -i eth0 -M 10.0 case.pcap

     Note the lowercase “i" in “-i" and uppercase “M” in “-M”.

+    This command replays network traffic stored in the `case.pcap` file onto security onion's network card, as if the network activity were happening again, live.

     You should see the following result (never mind the error messages for the 20 failed packets):

         Statistics for network device: 	eth0